 Upheaval Dome

-For years it was believed to be a collapsed salt dome (hence the name), but later research, starting with Eugene Shoemaker, shows that nearly all the evidence points to an impact origin, which will be no surprise to the lunar observer since it looks remarkably like a terrestrial version of the Orientale Basin, which we see in profile on the southwestern limb of the moon, or like the Nectaris basin which is more subtle than Orientale, but has the advantage of being visible face-on from earth.
+That it is an impact crater should come as no surprise to lunar observers, since Upheaval looks remarkably like a terrestrial version of the Orientale Basin, which we see in profile on the southwestern limb of the moon, or like the Nectaris basin which is more subtle than Orientale, but has the advantage of being visible face-on from earth.

 [Shock Ring with dead tree] [Another shock ring] Looking up from different vantage points at various parts of the outside of part of Upheaval Dome's first shock ring.